Biography of Prince Diponegoro: Background of His Life and Role in the 1825–1830 Java War

 At that time, the month of Ramadan took place from 25 February to 27 March 1830 and Diponegoro confirmed to De Kock that during the meeting there would be no serious discussions and only ordinary hospitality until the month of Ramadan ended.
 De Kock agreed.
 While in Magelang, all troops and their followers were marked with black turbans and robes given by Clereens.

-See also difference between web server and application server
+See also difference between coal and charcoal

 De Kock showed kindness to Diponegoro by giving a gift of a gray horse and f 10,000 in two installments to finance his followers during the fasting month.
 De Kock also allowed the prince’s wife, his mother, his two sons and young daughter (Raden Mas Joned and Raden Mas Raib), his eldest son who was in North Kedu (Basah Imam Musbah) to join Magelang.